Fact-Finding C’ttee: Armed Fulani Militias, Herders Responsible for Persistent Killings in Plateau - THISDAYLIVE

 Seriki Adinoyi in Jos

-On who the perpetrators of the violent attacks, Rogers said: “Communities consistently identified armed Fulani militias and herder groups, often from across Nasarawa, Kaduna, Bauchi and Taraba States as key aggressors.
+On who the perpetrators of the violent attacks, Gen. Rogers said, “Communities consistently identified armed Fulani militias and herder groups, often from across Nasarawa, Kaduna, Bauchi and Taraba States, as key aggressors.

 “The committee received a report of disturbances by bandits who are said to have established their cells in two Nasarawa State villages bordering Quan’pan and forcing Plateau communities in Quan’pan to flee.